deniscostadsc/playground/solutions/beecrowd/1180/problem.md

 # Lowest Number and Position

-Write a program that reads a number N. This N is the size of a array X[N].
+Write a program that reads a number $N$.
+This $N$ is the size of a array
-Next, read each of the numbers of X, find the smallest element of this array and its position within the array, printing this information.
+$X[N]$.
+Next, read each of the numbers of $X$, find the smallest element of this array and its position within the array, printing this information.

 ## Input

-The first line of input contains one integer $N$ ($1 < N < 1000$), indicating the number of elements that should be read to an array X[N] of integer numbers.
-The second row contains each of the N values, separated by a space.
+The first line of input contains one integer $N (1 \lt N \lt 1000)$, indicating the number of elements that should be read to an array $X[N]$ of integer numbers.
+The second row contains each of the $N$ values, separated by a space.

 ## Output